micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

   // Use placement new, to explicitly call the constructor
   // and initialise the semaphore.
-  // Create a binary semaphore, with the initial count as 1. new (&sb1) semaphore_binary { "sb1", 1 };
+  // Create a global binary semaphore object instance,
+  // with the initial count as 1. new (&sb1) semaphore_binary { "sb1", 1 };

   // Local static storage for the semaphore object instance.